Extracting Dynamical Models from Data: Final Remarks

 While the modeling in this paper was done exclusively using feature regression, one should not make the mistake of thinking that it is a requirement.
 As pointed out at several points in the paper, any regression technique may be used.
 The reason for using feature regression is that it facilitates determining the underlying DE.
 If that is not a goal of the researcher, then other ML methods (such as NNs, XG-Boost, Random Forests) become competitive options.

-In the three examples considered, it was demonstrated how the FJet model could lead to extrapolations beyond the range of the original training data.
+In the three examples considered, it was demonstrated how the FJet model could lead to extrapolations beyond the domain of the original training data.
 The accuracy of this extrapolation depends upon the number of variables, as well as the quality of the initial data for the updates (i.e., $\Delta u$, $\Delta \dot{u}$).
-In general, it was seen that if the feature set $X$ included all the features from RK2 (after it was Taylor series expanded, as in Appendix~\ref{sec:app-RK}), then it could be expected to be at least as accurate as RK2.
+In general, it was seen that if the feature set $X$ included all the features from RK2 (after it was Taylor series expanded, as in Appendix~\ref{sec:app-RK}), then it could be expected to be as accurate as RK2.
 The same can be said with respect to RK4.
-However, in the case where $X$ happens to be the exact feature set, as may happen in linear problems, then it is possible to obtain an extremely accurate solution, one that is accurate up to machine precision.
+However, in the case where $X$ happens to be the {\em exact} feature set, as may happen in linear problems, it becomes possible to obtain an extremely accurate solution, one that is accurate up to the machine precision where the computations are done.
 Such was the case with the harmonic oscillator example.

 The initial features that are considered herein are relatively complex (e.g., $ \dot{u} \sin u$ in the Pendulum example) compared to other models, which commonly use a simple polynomial in $u$, for example.
-It is here asserted by the author that there is an interplay between the complexity of the initial features, and the complexity of the remaining ML model.
-In particular, it is asserted that for models of comparable (predictive) quality, the sum of these two complexities is approximately constant.
-The author advocates for models with relatively complex initial features, as they make it easier to train and easier to understand the model, whether the remaining model be relatively simple (regression) or complex (NNs).
-Also, the initial features are a good place for the researcher to incorporate any subject matter expertise (e.g., with respect to heuristics, constraints, symmetries, or physical laws).
-Finally, it was seen in the examples that complex initial features simplify the determination of the underlying DE.
+It is here asserted that there is an interplay between the complexity of the initial features, and the complexity of the remaining ML model.
+In particular, it is asserted that for models of comparable (predictive) quality, the ``sum" of these two complexities is approximately constant.
+The author advocates for models with relatively complex initial features (as they make it easier to train and understand the model), whether the remaining model be relatively simple (regression) or complex (NNs).
+Also, the initial features are a good place for the researcher to incorporate any subject matter expertise (e.g., constraints, symmetries, physical laws, or heuristics).
+Finally, it was seen in the examples that such complex initial features simplify the determination of the underlying DE.

-Other researchers have similarly determined the underlying DE for a dynamical model.
-However, to the best of the author's understanding, they proceeded by performing a fitting for a small time step, while including a regularization term.
-In contrast, the approach taken here was not to use an explicit regularization, and instead perform several fits at different time steps, and then extrapolate the various coefficients to their value at vanishing time step (i.e., $\epsilon \rightarrow 0$).
-In the present work, excellent agreement was seen via such an extrapolation.